 Since biomedical engineering is not an emphasis currently offered through the department, Getz decided to major in engineering while also pursuing the pre-health track.

-In addition to classes and labs, Getz also participates in undergraduate research on diabetes in Tristan Tayag’s (professor of engineering) lab.
-Getz’s research focuses on coating pancreatic islets, which are cells that regulate insulin levels.
+In addition to classes and labs, Getz also participated in undergraduate research on diabetes in Tristan Tayag’s (professor of engineering) lab.
+Getz’s research focused on coating pancreatic islets, which are cells that regulate insulin levels.
 Diabetic patients can receive pancreatic islet transplants to eliminate the need for insulin injections, but they also undergo immunosuppressive therapy to ensure that the body does not reject the donor islets, which can lead to other complications.
 Coating the islets allows them to remain “hidden” from the immune system, making it easier for diabetic patients to receive transplants and eliminating the need for insulin injections.

 “Working in the lab has made me realize what I can do after I graduate.
 It really allows for application of the various subjects and lets me incorporate all of the areas I’m interested in together,” Getz said.
 “I get to tie all the aspects and subjects together and gain real experience.”